vteivans/deno-nestjs-setup/readme.md

 Deno allows limits the process access to system resources like files, environment variables etc...
 However there are some challenges to this.

 - Accessing FFI files relative to deno cache location.
 Prisma needs this `libquery_engine-debian-openssl-3.0.x.so.node` which is located deep in the cache, but the cache is located in different places for different environments.
 Also the library location depends on it's version.

+### Post install scripts

+Can be allowed with `--allow-scripts`.

+Can they be limited per package?
+According to GitHub, this might work `--allow-scripts=npm:prisma`: https://github.com/denoland/deno/issues/16164